Vegin Vegan Vegun!

 So while a no-cook version is possible, a little heat can really improve the texture and taste!

-If you like this recipe or have already made it, we'd love to hear your thoughts in the COMMENTS 🐒.
+If you try this recipe, please share your thoughts in the COMMENTS 🐒.
 Also feel free to ask any questions or leave any requests!

 ☀️ More Vegan Pasta Recipes